openstack/nova/doc/source/admin/scheduling.rst

 .. versionchanged:: 23.0.0 (Wallaby)

-    Support for custom filters was removed.
+    Support for custom scheduler drivers was removed.
 Only the filter scheduler is now supported by nova.

 Nova's scheduler, known as the *filter scheduler*, supports filtering and weighting to make informed decisions on where a new instance should be created.